Simon-Brandt/ShellArgparser/README.md

 ./argparser
 ```

 since you don't want the arguments to be set in a subprocess created after forking, as these will be gone when the argparser (and with it, the subprocess) exits.
+Still, this is the required way for other shells, which make use of the argparser's ability to write the arguments to STDOUT, if [`ARGPARSER_WRITE_ARGS`](#argparser_write_args) is set to `true`.

 As stated, the argparser sets an associative array to store the arguments in.
 For maximum control over the variables in your script's scope, you can configure its name via [`ARGPARSER_ARG_ARRAY_NAME`](#argparser_arg_array_name), defaulting to `"args"`.
 In `try_argparser.sh`, we obtained the report by accessing exactly this associative array, looping over all variables known to the script that start with `var` or `pos`, respectively.
 At the same time, this variable name is used to provide the arguments definition.